dataroadinc/dr-ts-setup-auth/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the `dr-ts-setup-auth` project.
+This directory contains comprehensive documentation for the `@dataroadinc/setup-auth` project.

 ## Available Guides